 A thesis or dissertation committee will be formed prior to enrollment in the first thesis/dissertation course.
 The committee must be composed of a chair and at least two additional members, all of whom have appropriate graduate faculty status.
 With the approval of the department chair, academic dean, and Dean of The Graduate School the committee may include one member who is not employed by SHSU as per Academic Policy Statement 950601.
 Selection of the chair depends on student preference, faculty availability, and expertise.
 After a faculty member agrees to serve as chair, the student will select the other committee members with guidance from the chair.
 The committee must then be approved by the chair of the major department and the appropriate academic dean.
 Any change in the composition of the thesis or dissertation committee will be approved in the same manner.

-In consultation with the thesis or dissertation chair, the student will select a subject of investigation and determine the availability of the required sources, facilities, materials, and equipment for the research and the writing of the thesis or dissertation.
+In consultation with the thesis/dissertation chair, the student will select a subject of investigation and determine the availability of the required sources, facilities, materials, and equipment for the research and the writing of the thesis/dissertation.
 The student will prepare a prospectus which will specify the topic, detail the purpose of the proposed investigation, describe the proposed method(s) of investigation, indicate the relationship of study to relevant research and findings of scholars in the student’s area of concentration, and provide a commentary on source materials and/or facilities available for the successful completion of the research.

 The prospectus shall be submitted to the thesis or dissertation committee following the timelines outlined by the departmental or college policies.
-Upon committee approval, the signed prospectus is submitted to the appropriate academic dean for final approval and to the graduate dean for notification purposes.
+Upon committee approval, the signed prospectus is submitted to the appropriate academic dean for final approval and to the Dean of the Graduate School for notification purposes.
 Any subsequent changes in topic or the proposed method of investigation must be approved in writing by the committee and submitted for approval to the appropriate academic dean.

-Once a committee is formed, and a prospectus is written, please, notify The Graduate School by submitting the Thesis and Dissertation Initiation Sheet.
+Once a committee is formed, and a prospectus is written, students must notify The Graduate School by submitting the Thesis and Dissertation Initiation Sheet.

 Candidates should be in regular contact with committee members throughout the thesis/dissertation process.
 Candidates should allow committee members ample time to review draft versions of the thesis/dissertation.
-The candidate should submit the completed thesis or dissertation to the thesis or dissertation committee at least two weeks prior to the scheduled defense.
+The candidate should submit the completed thesis/dissertation to the thesis/dissertation committee at least two weeks prior to the scheduled defense.
 The following steps must be completed, most in the graduating semester.

 - The candidate shall submit a draft of the thesis/dissertation to the Library for format and style review.
 The last day to submit the draft can be found in the Academic Calendar.